jakobharder/anno-mod-loader/README.md

 - find the DLL in your workingdir \bazel-bin\libs\python35

 If you want to work on new features for XML operations, you can use xmltest for testing.
 As that is using the same code as the actualy file loader.

-# Coming soon (maybe)

-- Access to the Anno python api, the game has an internal python API, I am not yet at a point where I can say how much you can do with it, but I will be exploring that in the future.